 This patient has an increased RBC count with a decreased Hb and normal Hct.
 The M...

 - Case History Summary

 Level of instruction: Intermediate

-Intended Audience: Clinical laboratory technologists and technicians, and other health care personnel who have an interest in this subject matter.
+Intended Audience: Medical laboratory technologists and technicians and other health care personnel who have an interest in this subject matter.
 This course is also appropriate for clinical laboratory science students and pathology residents.

 Reviewer Information: Catherine Hart, MT(ASCP) received her Bachelor of Science degree in Medical Technology at Marquette University.
 She has been a Medical Technologist at Lake Forest Hospital in Illinois for twenty years and is currently a Senior Technologist, with responsibilities in Blood Bank, Hematology, and the competency and proficiency testing program of the laboratory.
 Ms. Hart has been the adjunct Blood Bank instructor for the Clinical Laboratory Sciences program at Rosalind Franklin University since 2001 and is the Blood Bank clinical instructor at Lake Forest Hospital.
 As of May 2007, she joined the RFUMS CLS appointed faculty and is teaching the Hematology and Blood Bank courses.

 Course Description: This course defines and discusses in depth the disorder, beta thalassemia.
 Topics include: Clinical manifestations, the genetics of beta thalassemia, and laboratory findings.